-During the first quarter of 2014, the Company sold \$17 million in amortized cost of its available-for-sale non-agency CMOs for proceeds of approximately \$23 million, which resulted in a pre-tax gain of \$6 million.
-Similarly, during the first quarter 2013, the Company sold \$231 million in amortized cost of its available-for-sale non-agency CMOs for proceeds of approximately \$227 million, which resulted in a pre-tax net loss of \$4 million.
+During the second quarter of 2014, the Company recognized a pre-tax gain of \$7 million on the sale of \$0.8 billion of one- to four-family loans modified as TDRs.
+During the six months ended June 30, 2014, the Company sold \$17 million in amortized cost of its available-for-sale non-agency CMOs for proceeds of approximately \$23 million, which resulted in a pre-tax gain of \$6 million.
+Similarly, during the six months ended June 30, 2013, the Company sold \$231 million in amortized cost of its available-for-sale non-agency CMOs for proceeds of approximately \$227 million, which resulted in a pre-tax net loss of \$4 million.